Merry Christmas! I thought I’d share a very short story I wrote today. It’s flash fiction, meaning you can read it in a flash. I hope you enjoy it.

 And then it was their turn.

 A man sat on a large golden throne.
-But not just any man, the Son of Man but also the Son of God.
+But not just any man, the Son of Man but also known as the Son of God.
 He wore a robe of white so bright it glowed.
 To his left was brightness and warmth that beckoned all.
-To his left darkness and death.
+To his left darkness and torment.

 The man from the alley fell on his face.